-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 by all of the following, as applicable (C) Other local measures, including surveys of pupils, parents, and teacher on the sense of safety and school connectedness students, parents, and teachers.
-The results of this survey indicate that 90.4% of students and parents and 94.2% of teachers have a sense of school safety.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 by all of the following, as applicable (C) Other local measures, including surveys of pupils, parents, and teacher on the sense of safety and school connectedness The results of this survey indicate that 90.4% of students and parents and 94.2% of teachers have a sense of school safety.
 This survey also reflects that 99.6% of students and parents and 98.6% of the teachers feel connected to their school.
 The California Healthy Kids Survey was administered in the fall 2019 to 1880 ninth and eleventh grade students.
-Based on this survey, 90% of the students surveyed feel safe at school. teachers.
-The results of this survey indicate that 91.5% of students; 93.4% of parents; and 89% of teachers have a sense of school safety.
+Based on this survey, 90% of the students surveyed feel safe at school.
+93.4% of parents; and 89% of teachers have a sense of school safety.
 This survey also reflects that 74% of students; 98% of parents; and 98.3% of the teachers feel connected to their school.
 99% Student, parent and teacher sense of school connectedness